MaximeLionel/csapp/3_6 Control.md

 		        movq    %rdx, %rax
 		        ret
 		```
-		* we easily find that gcc actually use jump-to-middle strategy with Og option.
+		* we easily find that gcc actually use jump-to-middle strategy with `-Og` option.

 # Practice Problem 3.22